ingrammicro/puzzle-tokens/README.md

     -pt-smartlayout:         LeftToRight; // LeftToRight OR HorizontallyCenter OR RightToLeft OR TopToBottom
                                           // OR VerticallyCenter OR BottomToTop OR None }

+// SymbolMaster and Artboard Properties
+    -pt-fit-content:        true;        // Resize the symbol or artboard to fit content }

+// SymbolMaster Properties
+    -pt-resize-instances:   true;        // Resize all instances of a symbol; the same as
+                                         // clicking Sketch's "Shrink instance to fit
+                                         // content" button in the Overrides section of
+                                         // the instance.
+(This reapplies SmartLayout,
+                                         // useful when you change the size of a symbol.)
+}

 #Image{
     // Required Properties